sq2ips/m20-custom-firmware/README.md

 ## Recomended hardware modifications
 ## Load resistor
 If you have a sonde with new GPS module, there is a additional parallel 62 Ohm resistor added at the output of the voltage converter, all it does it drawing ~53mA from the line and converting it to heat.
-I have no idea why it was added, removing it does not make the power supply unstable or anything like that, maybe it was added for draining the battery quicker.
+I have no idea why it was added, removing it does not make the power supply unstable or anything like that, maybe it was added for draining the battery quicker or heating up the board.
 You can safely remove this resistor to save some energy from the battery.
 This is the resistor:

 ![alt text](https://github.com/sq2ips/m20-custom-firmware/blob/main/img/rezystor.jpg?raw=true)